-having the greatest potential to negatively affect people, environment, economy and property in this region.
-These natural hazards were selected through a careful review process that considered scientific data, history of occurrences, damage reports and potential impacts to people.
+he list to the left shows the hazards, in no particular ranking, identified as having the greatest chance of happening or potential to cause damage.
+Pacific County's Hazard Identification and Vulnerability Assessment (HIVA) selected these natural hazards through a careful review process that considered scientific data, history of occurrences, damage reports and potential impacts to people.

-This All Hazards Preparedness Guide provides a step-by-step approach to disaster preparedness by explaining where to get information about local emergency plans, how to prepare for local hazards and how to develop a disaster plan and emergency preparedness kit.
-This guide addresses floods, earthquakes, storms, he list to the left shows the hazards identified as tsunamis and wildfires.
-It also includes topics such as evacuation, emergency public shelters, caring for animals during disasters, preparing for those with special considerations and much more.
+This All Hazards Guide provides a step-by-step approach to disaster preparedness by walking the reader through where to get information about local emergency plans, how to prepare for hazards that affect their local area and how to develop and maintain an emergency communications plan and disaster supplies kit.
+Some of the primary subjects addressed in this guide are floods, earthquakes, storms, tsunamis and wildfires.

+Other topics include evacuation, emergency public shelters, caring for animals during disasters, information specific to people with disabilities and much more.